 switched from Rust (with rp2040-hal) to Arduino (with arduino-pico), as I couldn't figure out the UART setup on the TMC2208 - it would throw framing errors and respond with four extra bits.
 The CRC would still be correct, so I was stumped, and I don't have a scope or a logic analyser, so I just gave up and used someone's arduino library.

-here's the new top pivot. look at those nice PCBs. marvel in the glory of EAGLE, FlatCAM, and babysitting a cnc router to change out tiny tools for an hour.
+and here's the new top pivot. look at those nice PCBs. marvel in the glory of EAGLE, FlatCAM, and babysitting a cnc router to change out tiny tools for an hour.

 with these changes, I'm hoping to implement swing-up and balancing for the double pendulum!
 However winter break just ended and I don't fancy having a two-meter-long contraption in my dorm room, so the physical setup has been left at home.
 Here are my todos for this project in the meantime: